mvhenten/kabinet/README.md

-# kabinet
+# 🗄️ kabinet
-Observable, _external_ key-value stores for flux apps.
+Kabinet is a minimal framework for (p)react based webapps that provides an _external_ state designed to be used together with with React's _useEffect_ and _useSyncExternalStore_.

+See [Subscribing to an external store](https://beta.reactjs.org/reference/react/useSyncExternalStore#subscribing-to-an-external-store) in the React manual for a better explanation why this is useful.

+## Changes since 1.x
-From version 1.x the API is strictly typescript and ES6.
+From version 1.x the API is strictly typescript and compiled to ES6.

-Kabinet works has an API that intergrates _external_ state with React's _useEffect_ and _useState_ [hooks](https://beta.reactjs.org/apis/react/useEffect#connecting-to-an-external-system).

 # Installation